Lab 7 In-Class: More Selection

 - An assignment statement that sets monthValid to true if the

-month entered is between 1 and 12, inclusive.
+month entered is between 1 and 12, inclusive, and false otherwise.

 - An assignment statement that sets yearValid to true if